US seizes another vessel off Venezuela as Trump administration ramps up pressure on Caracas - Local News 8

 By Kevin Liptak, CNN

-(CNN) — Personnel from the United States boarded and seized a vessel off the coast of Venezuela, according to an official familiar with the matter, as the Trump administration ramps up pressure on Caracas.
+(CNN) — Personnel from the United States boarded and seized a vessel off the coast of Venezuela on Saturday, according to a US official familiar with the matter, as the Trump administration ramps up pressure on Caracas.

-The operation was led by the US Coast Guard, with assistance from the US military.
-It occurred in international waters, the official said.

-It was the second known instance of the US interdicting a vessel near Venezuela in the last two weeks.
+It was the second known instance of the US interdicting a vessel near Venezuela this month and comes after President Donald Trump announced this week a “blockade” of sanctioned oil tankers going in and out of the country.
 The US seized a large oil tanker called the Skipper, which had been under sanctions for its ties to Iran, on December 10.

-President Donald Trump said afterward the US would continue to go after vessels transporting Venezuelan oil.
-And he announced this week a “blockade” of sanctioned oil tankers going in and out of the country.
+While Trump’s directive this week targeted sanctioned tankers, the vessel the US seized Saturday is not under US sanctions, the official said.
+The seizure wasn’t contested by the tanker’s crew.

+The vessel was a Panamanian-flagged tanker carrying Venezuelan oil, according to the official, and was ultimately destined for Asia.

+Saturday’s operation was led by the US Coast Guard, with assistance from the US military, and it occurred in international waters, the official said.

+Homeland Security Secretary Kristi Noem, whose agency includes the Coast Guard, posted a seven-minute video to social media Saturday afternoon showing a helicopter hovering over the tanker.
+She wrote that the tanker was apprehended in “predawn action” by the Coast Guard with support from the Defense Department and that it was last docked in Venezuela.

+“The United States will continue to pursue the illicit movement of sanctioned oil that is used to fund narco terrorism in the region,” she said.

 Combined with Trump’s threats of land strikes on Venezuelan soil, the seizures of vessels have ratcheted up pressure on Caracas by going after its economic lifeline, which had already come under strain after new sanctions on the oil sector earlier this year.